 I know the pressures of planning therapy.
-There are so many components to planning an effective therapy session.
+There are so many components to planning an effective session.
 You want it to be goal related, have meaningful trials, practical application to the real world, opportunities for data, and for the kids to have fun will they are learning.
-Plus, you want your students to be engaged with the therapy content.
+Plus, you want your students to be engaged with the content.

 You would think planning lessons with all these elements would be easy.
 But, at times it can be really hard.
 I think we have so many balls in the air (aka paperwork, therapy, IEPs, medicaid, communication with the team) at one time that coming up with ways to make our sessions engaging while working on the same goal each session can feel overwhelming.
 Today, I wanted to share lots of ways to increase engagement with magnetic wands in speech therapy.

 Where You Can Find A Magnetic Wand In Speech

 I have found that simple tricks and materials can bring an activity to life.
 Do you notice that too with therapy?
 There are certain materials that have become staples in my room.
 My magnetic wand and chips are one of those.
 They can be used across a lot of grades and goals.

 I got my magnetic wand and chips on amazon.
 You might have a magnetic wand in some of your Super Duper resources that you can use as well!
 Where else have you found magnetic wands and chips?
 I would love to know in the comments.

 Game Ideas Using Magnetic Wands In Speech

 Magnetic wands can be used in simple, yet FUN games.
 When kids are having fun, they are more likely to remember the information/skills they are working on in speech.
 This first game can be used with any card deck to make your Memory game fresh and different.